opengeospatial/ogc-feat-geo-json/README.md

 - In many jurisdictions, coordinates are not stored in WGS 84 longitude/latitude, but using a Cartesian coordinate system and/or in a different geodetic datum (for example, [NAD-83](https://en.wikipedia.org/wiki/North_American_Datum#North_American_Datum_of_1983) in North America or [ETRS89](https://en.wikipedia.org/wiki/European_Terrestrial_Reference_System_1989) in Europe).
 Representing such feature data in GeoJSON would require converting the coordinates to WGS 84 longitude/latitude, which would introduce geometric errors depending on the accuracy of the conversion.
 Such errors may or may not be acceptable for the intended purpose.
 To avoid such errors, JSON-FG supports that geometries can be represented in the CRS that the user wants or has to use when processing the data.
   - For example, coordinate conversions are typically not acceptable in an application to edit features.
 Feature geometries need to be represented throughout the editing process in the CRS in which the data is stored.
 - Feature geometries increasingly include volumetric geometries, for example, to represent the shape of buildings or airspaces.
 GeoJSON implements the geometries specified by the [OGC Simple Feature Access Standard](https://www.ogc.org/standard/sfa/), which does not support solids as geometries.
-To be able to represent solid geometries in feature data, JSON-FG adds support for solids as well as extruded GeoJSON geometries ([prisms](https://en.wikipedia.org/wiki/Prism_(geometry))).
+To be able to represent solid geometries in feature data, JSON-FG adds support for polyhedra as well as extruded GeoJSON geometries ([prisms](https://en.wikipedia.org/wiki/Prism_(geometry))).
 - The GeoJSON "geometry" member enables GeoJSON clients to process the geometry of a feature without understanding the schema or the semantics of the feature.
 This, for example, enables clients to render any feature on a map or to select features based on their geometry.
 For feature data where time is important, a new member "time" is introduced and enables, for example, JSON-FG map clients to select or render features in a time interval using a time slider - without the need to understand the schema or the semantics of the features.
 - It is a common practice to publish feature datasets organized by the type of the features, e.g., roads, railways, etc. This information is utilized by clients when processing the data.
 For example, when rendering the features in a map, the feature type will typically determine the portrayal rules that are used to display a feature.
 To support such workflows, JSON-FG adds a JSON member "featureType" that can be used to convey the feature type of each feature.
 - It is also a common practice, and a characteristic of commonly used data formats for feature data, e.g., [Shapefile](https://en.wikipedia.org/wiki/Shapefile) or [GeoPackage](https://en.wikipedia.org/wiki/GeoPackage), to have a fixed set of attributes for each feature type.
 These are expressed in a schema describing the attributes.
 The knowledge about the attributes can help clients when processing the data.
 To support such clients, JSON-FG specifies the JSON member "featureSchema" to reference the schema of the features of a feature type.
 Following the [approach taken by the OGC API Features Standard](https://docs.ogc.org/DRAFTS/23-058r1.html), the schema is a logical schema expressed in JSON Schema.

 ## Implementations and Examples

-NOTE: This section needs to be updated to version 0.3 once it is stable.
+NOTE: This section is for version 0.2 and needs to be updated to version 0.3.

 This section provides links to existing implementations of JSON-FG and examples of using JSON-FG.
 For each entry, the following information is provided: